haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 If the contest results in a tie, the situation remains the same as it was before the contest.
 Thus, one contestant might win the contest by default.
 If two characters tie in a contest to snatch a ring off the floor, neither character grabs it.
 In a contest between a monster trying to open a door and an adventurer trying to keep the door closed, a tie means that the door remains shut.
 Skills
 Each ability covers a broad range of capabilities, including skills that a character or a monster can be proficient in.
 A skill represents a specific aspect of an
-     Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 77

 ability score, and an individual’s proficiency in a skill demonstrates a focus on that aspect.
 (A character’s starting skill proficiencies are determined at character creation, and a monster’s skill proficiencies appear in the monster’s stat block.)
 For example, a Dexterity check might reflect a character’s attempt to pull off an acrobatic stunt, to palm an object, or to stay hidden.
 Each of these aspects of Dexterity has an associated skill: Acrobatics, Sleight of Hand, and Stealth, respectively.
 So a character who has proficiency in the Stealth